ithkuil/ithkuil/src/src/cases.md

 <description><this this>THIS</this> is the context under which <this another>ANOTHER</this> occurs.</description>

-> According to law he can't leave the city.
+> According to law, he can't leave the city.

 > In my view, he is just a fool.